There are a lot of people who own guns for self-defense. These responsible owners also take the time to learn the laws about self-defense.

 Nevertheless, no law provides general immunity from prosecution for protecting oneself or others from attacks by wild animals.

 The law regarding killing dangerous animals in self-defense, including wolves and coyotes, is not specifically listed.

 However, in Washington, you can only kill a protected animal in self-defense if the wild animal is currently attacking a person or if the wild animal poses an imminent threat to a person.

 In addition, however, it is unlawful to kill protected wildlife or endangered species (as defined in RCW 77.08.010) unless you have a permit from the Commission or a permit from the Department.

-In Michigan, however, a person has no specific right to shoot an animal other than a dog in self-defense or defense of others, even if he or she has an honest and reasonable belief that death or serious physical harm is imminent.
+In Michigan, however, a person has no specific right to shoot an animal other than a dog in self-defense or defense of others, even if they have an honest and reasonable belief that death or serious physical harm is imminent.

 The only exception is dogs that attack humans (note the present tense).
 Since there is no property right, it is unnecessary to obtain a court order before killing a wild animal.

-The use of deadly force to protect oneself or others is, as anyone familiar with the legal system knows, a gray area.
+As anyone familiar with the legal system knows, the use of deadly force to protect oneself or others is a gray area.
 (With some notable exceptions, of course.)
 The law is made up of shades of gray.